infernojs/inferno/docs/README.md

 ## How to use?

 Run Http-server at the root of Repository and Open up the .html file in your browser.
+Benchmarks depend on packages from the root inferno repository